tresoldi/dafsa/DESIGN.md

 - The DOT emitter declares `charset="UTF-8"` and a configurable `fontname` defaulting to a wide-coverage font, and escapes labels properly — **the fix for #15**, together with a documented note that Graphviz must be able to find a font covering the tokens in use.
+  Escaping is not cosmetic: a token containing a quote or a backslash would otherwise end the DOT attribute early and produce a file Graphviz rejects.
+The tests render every generated source through `dot` rather than pattern-matching the text, because source Graphviz will not parse is not an export.
+- `resources/template.dot` is deleted.
+Emitting the source directly is what makes it possible to set graph-level attributes at all — the template had placeholders for nodes and edges and no way to express `charset` or `fontname`, which is the immediate cause of #15.
 - Node sizing guards against `max_weight == 0` and against an empty automaton, fixing the `ZeroDivisionError` and `ValueError` of §2.2.
 - `to_networkx` returns a **`MultiDiGraph`**, built in a single pass over the CSR arrays, one